mandaris/Pelican-Test-Content/theme-tour.md

 2. Second item
 3. Third item

-A small paragraphe between the a second list.
+A small paragraphe before the second list.

 4. Forth item - If this doesn't start with 4 than smart list are not on.
 5. Fifth item
 6. Six item

 # Footnotes
 I am going to use the example from the footnote [documentation](https://python-markdown.github.io/extensions/footnotes/ "The Footnotes extension adds syntax for defining footnotes in Markdown documents.")[^footnote].

 [^footnote]:
     The first paragraph of the definition.